alitari/ce-go-template/README.md

-# process [CloudEvents] with golang templates
+# process [CloudEvent] with [go template]

-With the following 2 services you can produce and transform [CloudEvents] with the go-template syntax.
+With the following 2 services you can produce and transform a [CloudEvent] with the [go template] syntax.

-- **ce-go-template-producer**: This service creates new cloud events frequently and send them to an event sink.
-In knative it can be applied as an event source using a [ContainerSource] or a [Sinkbinding]
+- **ce-go-template-producer**: This service creates new cloud events frequently and send them to an [event sink].
+In [knative] it can be applied as an event source using a [ContainerSource] or a [Sinkbinding]
-- **ce-go-template-mapper**: This service transforms an incoming CloudEvent to an destination CloudEvent.
+- **ce-go-template-mapper**: This service transforms an incoming CloudEvent to an outgoing CloudEvent.
 Depending whether an [event sink] is present, the new event is either:
    - sent to the sink ( *send mode*), or
    - is the payload of the http response (*reply mode*)

 ## usage

-In order to implement CloudEvent transformations you define a go-template to represent the CloudEvent as a JSON string.
+In order to implement CloudEvent transformations you define a go-template representing the CloudEvent in JSON format.
 The payload is stored in attribute `data`, on the same level there are the [CloudEvents context attributes].
 The mapper can access the input CloudEvent data with the same structure.

 ### example for a simple mapping